 At normal levels, dopamine acts as a reinforcement to encourage us to do simple tasks such as eating.
 When the brain is hijacked by substances, dopamine is released and with prolonged use the brain becomes attuned to the substance and desensitized to natural effects that stimulate dopamine release.

 Tolerance is built and more of the drug is needed to continue feeling that same effect.
 Without the substance, normal behaviors seem boring.
 This is caused by the lack of dopamine release.
 The longer abstinence is achieved, the more the body has time to heal and recover from the effects of substances.
 While in recovery it is important to understand that it takes time.
 The risks of boredom in early recovery can lead to other risky behaviors such as cross addiction, gambling, overspending, promiscuousness and even relapse.
 It is important to understand these risks can create health risks, financial burdens, sexually transmitted diseases, unplanned pregnancies, and added relationship issues.

 A substantial risk is cross addiction and relapse due to prolonged abstinence and healing, the body's substance tolerance is reduced causing an increase in the potential for an overdose.
 Creating a schedule to keep busy in early recovery will encourage formation of new healthy lifestyle choices.
 Having free time is a chance to try something new.
-For example: